a-mollenkopf/theDreamTeam-OOP/README.md

 open gitbash or terminal and type git clone and paste the link you copied and hit enter Code . space to open
-Right click on index.html and hit open in default browser Naviagte through the site!
+Right click on index.html and hit open in default browser Navigate through the site!

 # Features

-This project tested my knowledge of CLI's and the use of node,js to accomplish that.
-This CLI comesup and asks you a series of prompts and takes those answers and generates them into a README.md file or in this case, a sampleREADME.md file.
-You would be able to use this generator for nay future projects so it doesnt take away from you time in actually creating the project.
+This project tested my knowledge of CLI's and the use of node.js to accomplish that.
+This CLI comesup and asks you a series of prompts and takes those answers and generates them into an HTML page that shows your DREAM TEAM.

 [github profile] (https://github.com/a-mollenkopf)